Get a Recycling Can

 You may opt-out of the recycling program any time after six months by calling or texting 801.804.4500.

 Spanish Fork City belongs to a solid waste special service district along with Springville, Provo, Mapleton, Woodland Hills, and Salem.
 Together, the cities share the cost of garbage disposal.
 The price each city pays for each ton of garbage collected hinges on how much trash that city contributes, to the landfill, relative to the other cities.

 In the past, other cities in the service district have increased recycling with opt-out recycling programs.
 These efforts have reduced their city's trash contributions and, thereby, made the cost of trash collection cheaper for their city, because they reduced the relative amount of trash contributed.

-Recycling programs lower the long run costs of trash collection by lowering the city's relative garbage contribution.
+Recycling programs lower the long-run costs of trash collection by lowering the city's relative garbage contribution.
 The cost of providing the recycling service is decreased because the costs are spread over more residents.
 Recycling is also an environmentally responsible activity.
-It saves natural resources, it saves energy, it reduces the need for landfill space, and it lowers the need to use toxic chemicals.
+Recycling saves natural resources and energy, reduces the need for landfill space, and lowers the need to use toxic chemicals.